EscamillaLuis/Conteo-CO2/README.md

 ## Hardware setup

-This code example requires the XENSIV™ PAS CO2 wing board as part of the connected sensor kit.
+This code example requires the XENSIV™ PAS CO2 wing board and the BGT60TR13C radar sensor module.

-1. Connect the PAS CO2 wing board to the CYSBSYSKIT-DEV-01 kit with the pin headers.
+1. Connect both sensors to the CYSBSYSKIT-DEV-01 kit using the respective headers.

 2. Connect the CYSBSYSKIT-DEV-01 kit to the PC with a USB cable.

-3. Place the CYSBSYSKIT-DEV-01 kit at a location in a room which is not very high.
+3. Place the CYSBSYSKIT-DEV-01 kit in a suitable location for CO2 sensing and radar coverage.

    **Rapid IoT connect platform RP01 feather kit (CYSBSYSKIT-DEV-01)**